zqyq/Multi-view-People-Detection-in-Large-Scenes-via-Supervised-View-wise-Contribution-Weighting/README.md

 - argparse

 ## Data Preparation
-In the code implementation, the root path of the four main datasets are defined as ```/mnt/data/Datasets```.
+In the code implementation, the root path of the four main datasets is defined as ```/mnt/data/Datasets```.
 Of course, it can be changed.
-When you apply the method on your datasets or other paths, the root path should look like this:
+When you apply the method to your datasets or other paths, the root path should look like this:
 ```
 Datasets
 |__CVCS